Lancetnik/FastDepends/docs/docs/alternatives.md

 # Some more featured DI python libraries

-`FastDepend` is a very small toolkit to achieve one point: provide you opportunity to use **FastAPI** `Depends` and typecasting everywhere.
+`FastDepend` is a very small toolkit to achieve one point: provide you with opportunity to use **FastAPI** `Depends` and typecasting everywhere.

 Sometimes, more complex tools are required.
 In these cases I can reccomend you to take a look at the following projects

 ## [DI](https://adriangb.com/di/)

-`di` is a modern dependency injection toolkit, modeled around the simplicity of FastAPI's dependency injection.
+`di` is a modern dependency injection toolkit, modeled around the simplicity of **FastAPI**'s dependency injection.

 Key features: